Home - Bookapy Book Preview

 “And you think to ply your trade in the Forest Kingdom?”

 “Somewhat.
-I was asked to travel to the court of Baron Luxmann as he requested such by an agent in the capital.”
+I was asked to travel to Baron Luxmann's court as he requested by an agent in the capital.”

 “Selling what?”

-“Fine jewellery, spices and grooming aids, all township of Trennet specialties,” he replied.
+“Fine jewellery, spices and grooming aids, all township of Trennet specialities,” he replied.

-“Seems the Baron is doing well for himself,” the old fella mused before turning back to a table with his cronies.
+“Seems the Baron is doing well for himself,” the old fellow mused before returning to a table with his cronies.

-The man, whom he knew was called Hersey from Erren’s conversation, greeted them respectfully and showed them to a table and brought tankards to them along with a large jug of the beer.
-As Hersey appeared unconcerned, Darras relaxed somewhat and signalled Pelna for another beer as well as to take away his empty bowl.
-This she did with alacrity though kept away from the men who, though somewhat raucous, were at least not involving others.
-This changed however when the leader of the group turned his focus onto Darras.
+The man he knew was called Hersey from Erren’s conversation, greeted them respectfully, showed them to a table, and brought tankards and a large jug of beer.
+As Hersey appeared unconcerned, Darras relaxed somewhat and signalled Pelna for another beer and to take away his empty bowl.
+This she did with enthusiasm but also kept away from the men who, though somewhat raucous, were at least not involving others.
+This changed, however, when the group leader turned his focus onto Darras.

 “Best answer him, Darras.
 He has the ear of the baron,” Hersey spoke up.